-Year er nded Decem ber 31, Nine months ended September 30, 2009 2010 2011 2012 Trade and bills receivables turnover days (1) 53 55 97 150
+Year er nded Decem ber 31, ended September 30, 2009 2010 2011 2012 Trade and bills receivables turnover days (1) 53 55 97 150

-(1) Trade and bills receivables turnover days equal average trade and bills receivables, divided by revenue from non-related third parties and multiplied by 365 for each of the three years ended December 31, 2011 and by 274 days for the nine months ended September 30, 2012.
+(1) Trade and bills receivables turnover days equal average trade and bills receivables (net of allowance of doubtful debts), divided by revenue from non-related third parties and multiplied by 365 for each of the three years ended December 31, 2011 and by 274 days for the nine months ended September 30, 2012.

 Our trade and bills receivables turnover days increased from 53 days in 2009 to 55 days in 2010, primarily because we offered extended payment period to new customers to expand our sales in 2010.
-Our trade and bills receivables turnover days increased from 55 days in 2010 to 97 days in 2011 primarily because some of our customers delayed their payments to us or increasingly chose to pay by bank promissory notes due to the tightened credit policy by the PRC Government in 2011, which increased pressure on their cash flows.
-It further increased to 150 days in the nine months ended September 30, 2012, primarily due to a combination of increased sales, customers prolonging their payments and/or continuing to pay by bank promissory notes.
+Our trade and bills receivables turnover days increased from 55 days in 2010 to 97 days in 2011 primarily because some of our customers delayed their payments to us or increasingly chose to pay by promissory notes issued by banks and financial institutions due to the tightened credit policy by the PRC Government in 2011, which increased pressure on their cash flows.
+It further increased to 150 days in the nine months ended September 30, 2012, primarily due to a combination of increased sales, customers prolonging their payments and/or continuing to pay by promissory notes issued by banks and financial institutions.
 These customers include Zhengzhou Nissan and GAC Changfeng, who contributed to 27.9% and 5.4% of our revenue in 2011.
 We believe our trade and bills receivables turnover days are comparable to the industry average, and we strive to maintain effective internal management and reduce our trade and bills receivables related risks by performing periodic evaluations of the overdue balances and customer visits to ensure our exposure to bad debts is not significant and adequate impairment losses are made for irrecoverable amounts.
 We have also included receivables collection rates as one of the standards to evaluate the performance of our sales personnel to encourage them to collect amounts due from our customers.